autoloadnextpost/auto-load-next-post/readme.txt

 * Removed additional whitespace in the code making the plugin just a little bit lighter.
 * Improved the WP Update Php class originally created by Coen Jacobs.
 Also renamed the class a little so that it doesn't cause any conflicts with other plugins when activating.
 * Updated the copy in the settings page.
-* Updated the French translations.
+* Updated the French translation.

 = 1.4.3.1 : 20th October 2015 =
 * Re-deployed v1.4.3 update as it failed using Ship by Big Bite Creative.
 Sorry about that. :(